kwesterfeld/rewritehtml/README.md

 ## TODO

 Various things needed:

- * a more formal rule system for determining whether to filter or not
+  - A more formal rule system for determining whether to filter or not
- * if not filtering, completely pass-through response stream capture
+  - If not filtering, completely pass-through response stream capture
- * response filter "dropping"; if header becomes blank in replacement, should we drop it?
+  - Response filter "dropping"; if header becomes blank in replacement, should we drop it?
- * make reload interval configurable by filter init parameter
+  - Make reload interval configurable by filter init parameter